openstack/nova/doc/source/user/flavors.rst

   .. versionchanged:: 22.0.0 (Victoria)

-     Previously, the leading carat was necessary and omitting it would be equivalent to not setting the mask, resulting in a failure to spawn the instance.
+     Previously, the leading caret was necessary and omitting it would be equivalent to not setting the mask, resulting in a failure to spawn the instance.